xaviermignot/xaviermignot.github.io/_drafts/app-service-bicep-github-actions.md

 Finally if you run this workflow and browse the app again you should see the deployed content:
 ![Deployed app](03-deployed-app.png) _Wondering what this blue app thing is about ?
 This is the topic of the next post_

 ## Wrapping-up

+This was the first step of of two-posts series, so far we have created an App Service and deployed code to it, using IaC and GitHub Actions, which is pretty good for a first step.
+In the next post we will add blue-green deployment on top of that with App Service deployment slots, it might sound like a simple step but it's not as trivial.
+In the meantime I strongly encourage you to continue to learn GitHub Actions by yourself, don't be afraid to try and break things.
+We have barely scratch its surface in this post, so go read the [docs](https://docs.github.com/en/actions), add workflows to your projects, try to optimize them, split them into several blocks, etc.
+I hope you have enjoyed this post, as always don't hesitate to reach out, and happy learning 🤓